Drew in one of his favorite places: "The Big House" at the University of Mighigan

 Drew began experiencing low back pain in 8th grade, the year he turned 14.
 Because he was a year-round athlete, playing football, basketball, baseball and running track, his symptoms were misdiagnosed over and over again as non-specific sports injuries and/or growth spurts.
 We sought answers for more than a year and a half from pediatricians, orthopedics, and physical therapists.
 His symptoms persisted so we sought the help of both a holistic orthopedic doctor and even an acupuncturist.
 Doctors even told us just before he was ultimately diagnosed, that it was "emotional".

 When our family relocated to Charlotte, NC the following year without a diagnosis we planned ahead to seek out other medical experts.

 Drew during his sophomore season, returning his first touch of the year for a Cougars touchdown just months before diagnosis.

-After a 16-month-long and painful battle, Drew passed away on April 20, 2019.
+After a 16-month-long valiant battle, Drew passed away on April 20, 2019.
 We miss our son more than words can express, but he has an enormous circle of family and friends who want to honor his memory and leave a lasting legacy.

 Drew asked us to do two things: